hassanashmawy/CeilingFan/README.md

 # CeilingFan

+This is an Eclipse project.
 There are 2 packages under CeilingFanApp/src:

-[hsn.fan] and [hsn.fan.noenum]
+_hsn.fan_ and _hsn.fan.noenum_

 Each one contain a solution for the Simple Ceiling Fan requested